emilegp/neovim-config/snippets_list.md

 # List of snippets to implement

-- variants of greek letters
 - check list of math symbols like \vec
 - matrix
 - general subscript and superscript
 - generic sums, derivatives and integrals
 - si units
+- parenthesis w left and right

 - equation
 - align